hariharanm939-cmd/SmileCraft/README.md

 ## 📌 Note

-This project was developed as part of a collaborative team effort at Levrotec, with contributions focused on frontend development and user experience improvements.
+This project was developed as part of a collaborative team effort at Levrotec, with contributions focused on frontend development, Search Engine Optimization and user experience improvements.